 Our staff teaches supplementary classes after school for each grade level.
 Each lesson includes a nourishing meal.
 We also provide office hours for children to work on their homework & receive extra tutoring, if needed.

 Many children and adults in Guatemala never attended school before Faith Seeds.
 Students in this program attend special remedial classes to raise their education level so they are able to eventually attend school with others their age.

 Parents who work in the garbage dumps have no option but to take their young children with them which is very dangerous.
 Faith Seeds provides a safe and educational option for these families.

-The main objective of this program is to contribute to the formation of valuable individuals in the community - to embody values such as love, respect, perseverance, peace, kindness and solidarity.
+The main objective of this program is to contribute to the development of valuable individuals in the community - to embody values such as love, respect, perseverance, peace, kindness and solidarity.

-Sign up to hear from us about exciting news and events!
+Sign up to hear from us once a month about exciting news and events!